GVM OpenVAS Troubleshooting A Kali Linux Installation

 Here are some other common setup errors you may encounter when installing Greenbone Community Edition from the native Kali Linux package.
 In most cases, hints are available in the

-command output.ERROR: extention “pg-gvm” is not available
+gvm-setupandgvm-check-setupcommand output.ERROR: extention “pg-gvm” is not available

 See the instructions here to find and install the latest version of

-.ERROR: No users found
+pg-gvm.ERROR: No users found

 If you encounter the error ERROR: No users found. when running

-with your own password.sudo runuser -u _gvm -- gvmd --create-user=admin --password='<your-password>'ERROR: The Postgresql DB does not exist
+sudo gvm-check-setup, you will need to create at least one an admin user.
+Replace<your-password>with your own password.sudo runuser -u _gvm -- gvmd --create-user=admin --password='<your-password>'ERROR: The Postgresql DB does not exist

 If the PostgreSQL database was not created during initial setup of Greenbone Community Edition, or not transferred when migrating to a new cluster, you must manually create the database with the following command: